dajuly20/node-red-contrib-onkyo-ri/README.md

 ## Feel free to Contribute
 If it's just Ri Codes for your Hardware by sending a merge request or write me an email. if you fork the whole thing and make it your own project.
 Please share your findings!
 Before you fork though, you can send me a message - I 've seen it often enough to have the same project in 100 different forks / versions on npm / Node Red.
 Think of DAUs.
 They won't know which version to install.

+## Known Issues
+* WiringPi is kind of outdated... sould go to other lib asap